Exploring Famous Art Galleries Online: Enjoyable and Educational

 I love visiting art galleries.
-I know very little about art history, but I enjoy looking at paintings, drawings and photographs.
+I enjoy looking at paintings, sculptures, and whatever else a gallery has to offer.
 When I travel to a new city or country I always try to visit an art gallery in the area.
 The trouble is that there are many wonderful galleries in the world and I don’t have enough time or money to visit them all.
 An exciting and relatively new trend is for art galleries to put photographs of some or all of their collections on their websites.

 Viewing historical art online is an engrossing activity.
-It's fascinating, entertaining and educational at the same time.
-In this article I review my favorite websites for exploring historical art.
-The websites of the National Gallery, the Metropolitan Museum of Art and the Louvre all allow visitors to explore the gallery's or museum's paintings.
-The idea behind the Google Art Project website is slightly different.
-High resolution photos of paintings selected from many galleries and many countries have been placed on the Art Project site.
+It's fascinating, entertaining, and educational at the same time.
+In this article I review my favorite websites for exploring art.
+The websites of the National Gallery, the Metropolitan Museum of Art, and the Louvre all allow visitors to explore the institution's paintings or sculptures.
+The idea behind the Google Art Project is slightly different.
+High resolution photos of paintings selected from many galleries and many countries have been placed on the site.
 The digital images are beautifully clear and viewers can zoom in to see fine details.
 The result is a great resource for art lovers.

 The National Gallery Website

 The National Gallery in London, England has a fantastic website.
 It provides information about the physical art gallery, art history articles, educational videos, a virtual tour of the rooms, and downloadable podcasts.
 The website also has a useful glossary of art terms and a history of the collection.
 In addition, the entire National Gallery collection—over 2300 paintings—can be viewed on the website.
 The collection consists of western European paintings from the 13th to early 20th century.

 How to Find the Online Collection on the National Gallery Website